SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-11-impeachment-action.md

 constituent, and are registered to vote.
 They may ask your name, address, and zip code.
 Know your facts, and be brief. <sup id="fn3a">[[3]](#fn3)</sup>

-So, there it is: if you are a constituent of a Republican senator (especially one not immediately up for re-election in 2022 or retiring), call their DC office and tell the aide you are a constituent and a registered voter who wants a vote to convict Trump in the impeachment trial.
+So, there it is: if you are a constituent of a Republican senator (especially one retiring or not immediately up for re-election in 2022), call their DC office and tell the aide you are a constituent and a registered voter who wants a vote to convict Trump in the impeachment trial.